sahassan012/Multiprocess-Web-Server/README.md

 Finally, the connection is closed.

 ## How to run(from command line)
-The makefile may be used by entering:
+To create an executable file, use Makefile by running:
 ```console
 make
 ```
-This should create an executable "server" file
+This should create an executable "server" file in the program directory

 You may then run the server by entering:
 ```console